A killer from the deep may have given us nightmares after seeing Jaws, but it’s conflict that really gives Spielberg’s shark tale its bite.

 What the shark in Jaws represents

-A drunken swimmer ends up a midnight snack… Jaws’ iconic opening scene wastes no time in demonstrating what Spielberg’s film is about: the invisible and ruthlessly efficient killing machines that lay in wait for us ‘out there’, beyond the rule or reason of humans.
+A drunken swimmer ends up a midnight snack … and Jaws’ iconic opening scene wastes no time demonstrating what Spielberg’s film is about: the invisible and ruthlessly efficient killing machines that lay in wait for us ‘out there’, beyond the rule or reason of humans.

 In pitting Man against Shark, the film reflects the human drive to conquer adversity (or just … to conquer).
 Evading the shark isn’t the only battle, however: the film contains an almost infinite number of conflicts – opposing or contrasting elements that create tension.